shoelace-style/shoelace/README.md

 ### What are you using to build Shoelace?

 Components are built with [Stencil](https://stenciljs.com/), a compiler that generates standards-based web components.
 The source code is a combination of TypeScript + JSX (TSX).
-Stylesheets make limited use of SCSS (see the contributor guidelines for details).
+Stylesheets are written in SCSS.

 The build is done through a combination of Stencil's CLI and a handful of custom scripts.